-Hudson Bay Mountain ski pro gives you the Smithers local tour
+Hudson Bay Mountain ski pro serves up Smithers local tips

 Writer and ski pro Claire Challen makes her home base at Hudson Bay Mountain in Smithers.
-Here, she offers up her local perspective on skiing the mountain, from green to blue to black, and why it's such a special place to #skinorthbc #smithersvibes
+Here, she offers up her local perspective on skiing the mountain, from green to blue to black #skinorthbc #smithersvibes

 I grew up skiing Hudson Bay Mountain.
 I’ve been fortunate to have skied all over the world, from the sunny slopes of South America, the majestic peaks of Europe, and many of the destination resorts of the US & Canada, but somehow this mountain always welcomes me home.